 A personal loan on the other hand is where they will borrow a fixed amount over a set period of time for a certain interest rate.
 This might be more suitable for larger ticket items such as a car.

-While it’s valuable teaching your child about credit so they can make responsible choices for the future, a long-term savings plan is also another good option for financing those bigger ticket items.
+While it’s valuable teaching your teen about credit so they can make responsible choices for the future, a long-term savings plan is also another good option for financing those bigger ticket items.